paofrencillo/bfc-inventory-system/README.md

 <br>
 • List of the product's name, supplier, and images.
 <br>
 • !!
-Note: Uploading of data was not functioning on this testing site.
+Note: Uploading of data was not available on this demo site.

 <br>
 <br>